thienannguyen-cv/SMap/tools/testing/vtest/README.md

    Use the debug tool to modify the input heatmap and click **Save** to store the current input representation into the `flow_info.pkl` file.

 2. **External Neural Network Execution:**
-   In a separate notebook or process within the `DEBUG_FOLDER`, run your neural network (with the Adapter attached) so that it processes the saved input, computes updated gradient flows, and writes the new data to `flow_info.pkl`.
+   In a separate notebook or process within the `DEBUG_FOLDER`, run your neural network (with the Adapter attached in a similar way to setting traditional breakpoints as you can see in *vinittest* files, definied below, in the `${{ github.workspace }}/tests` folder) so that it processes the saved input, computes updated gradient flows, and writes the new data to `flow_info.pkl`.

 3. **Render Updated Data:**
    In the debug tool, click the **Render** button to reload the updated gradient information from the `DEBUG_FOLDER`.
 The visualizations (Sankey Diagram and Heatmaps) will then refresh to display the new data.